Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Validation

 \subsection{Experimental Results}

-In the Warehouse scenario (results in Tab.~\ref{tab:warehouse}), all methods except MRdRRT achieve a 100\% success rate in the 2-robot scenario.
-However, the methods that do not leverage topological guidance begin to struggle with the 4-robot scenario and multiple cannot solve the 8-robot scenario. \blue{Of those, only ARC is able to solve up to the 32-robot scenario; however, with a success rate of only 26.6\%.} CDR-RRT and sRRT are able to solve up to the 8-robot scenario where the exponential size of the composite space leads to a significant decrease in performance.
+In the Warehouse scenario (Tab.~\ref{tab:warehouse}), all methods except MRdRRT achieve a 100\% success rate in the 2-robot scenario.
+However, the methods that do not leverage guidance begin to struggle with the 4-robot scenario and multiple cannot solve the 8-robot scenario.
+Of those, only ARC is able to solve up to the 32-robot scenario; however, with a success rate of only 26.6\%.
+CDR-RRT and sRRT are able to solve up to the 8-robot scenario where the exponential size of the composite space leads to a significant decrease in performance.
 Workspace Guided-DaSH, like CDR-RRT, sees the benefit of using the skeleton representation to guide planning through narrow passages and the coordination provided by using the composite space of multiple robots.
-Additionally, by using the workspace to inform the planner when to move between different levels of composition, Workspace Guided-DaSH is able to focus planning within smaller spaces than CDR-RRT, making it able to plan for significantly larger robot teams, up to 128 robots, within the 600-second time limit.
+Additionally, by using the workspace to inform the planner when to move between different levels of composition, Workspace Guided-DaSH is able to focus planning within smaller spaces than CDR-RRT, making it able to plan for significantly larger robot teams, up to 128 robots, within the 600-second time limit. \blue{In this largest 128 robot scenario, the runtime of our MAPF heuristic was $16.7 \pm 6.4$ seconds, demonstrating that it maintains scalability for large robot groups as well.}

-In the Tunnels environment (results in Tab.~\ref{tab:tunnels}), the size of the search space is increased significantly relative to the Warehouse environment since the robot now has six degrees of freedom.
-Composite RRT, MRdRRT, \blue{and ARC} are unable to find a solution for the 2-robot scenario due both to the large size of the search space and the complexity of the environment. sRRT performs better because of its ability to decompose the search space, but struggles with the narrow passages and only one seed was able to solve the 4-robot scenario.
+In the Tunnels environment (Tab.~\ref{tab:tunnels}), the size of the search space is increased significantly relative to the Warehouse environment since the robot now has six degrees of freedom.
+Composite RRT, MRdRRT, and ARC fail to solve the 2-robot scenario due to the complexity of the environment. sRRT performs better because of its ability to decompose the search space, but struggles with narrow passages and only one seed was able to solve the 4-robot scenario.
 Here, the narrow passage problem is exacerbated since the query requires the planner to find and traverse multiple narrow passages.
 By leveraging skeleton guidance, CDR-RRT and Workspace Guided-DaSH are able to find solutions for larger groups of robots.
 Searching the composite space hinders CDR-RRT's performance, leaving it unable to solve the 64-robot scenario within the time limit.
 Workspace Guided-DaSH is able to efficiently find solutions for up to 64 robots within the time limit due to its ability to decompose the planning space.